First released by Juice Newton (MEX #3 1977 |US #86 1978).

 “Tyler’s second album, Natural Force (released in the US as It’s a Heartache in 1978) included five Scott/Wolfe songs including the track ‘It’s a Heartache’ which reached #4 in the UK, and #3 on the Billboard Hot 100 in the United States.
 The song had already been recorded and first released by Juice Newton almost a year earlier, in 1977.

-“Newton’s version of ‘It’s A Heartache’ was released on select non-US releases of her Come to Me album.
-When released as a single in Mexico in 1977, the song there garnered a gold record.
+“Newton’s version of ‘It’s A Heartache’ was first released in 1977 on select non-US releases of her Come to Me album.
+When released as a single in Mexico (co-titled ‘Corazón Herido’), the song there garnered a gold record.
 (Tyler’s recording was not released in Mexico as a single.)
 Newton’s version was belatedly released in the United States the following year, after Tyler’s version was released, and peaked at #86 on the Billboard Hot 100.

 “Country singers Dave & Sugar covered the song in 1981, charting it on the US Country singles chart; Trick Pony also charted it there, too, in 2005.